On Comparing Full Frame and

 The reason the micro-sensor wouldn’t perform well with an EF lens is that so many compromises are made to the lens design to create that large image circle that the micro-sensor won’t ever see.
 If, instead, the lens were redesigned to project a very small image circle of very high quality, then the resulting lens/sensor combination would yield a much higher quality image.

 In the end, are there resolution differences between cameras of different formats?
 Well, not really, for the most part, provided certain conditions are met: (1) The cameras have lenses mounted up that designed for (and therefore well matched for) their respective formats.
 (2) Both cameras have similar megapixel count.
 (3) Both sensors have similar architecture.
 (4) Cameras and lenses are of similar quality between formats.
 In summary, I’ll go on record here to say that APS-C cameras with EFS lenses can produce images of similar resolution to FF cameras with EF lenses, all other things being equal.
 Please focus on the phrase, “CAN produce.”
-This is important, as will be discussed below.
+This is important, as will be discussed in sections to follow.

 L OPTICS (FOR CANON PHOTOGRAPHERS): As of this date, Canon has yet to introduce a professional-quality, L-series EF-S lens.
 That's not to say that they won't introduce this line or that they don't already have EF-S lenses with excellent optics comparable with L-series EF lenses.
 However, the EF-S lenses they produce do not have the same heavy-duty build quality (i.e. mechanics), nor do they have the moisture/dust seals of the L lenses.
 With this in mind, Canon's very best lenses (their L lenses) on their native-format full-frame bodies, would probably yield the highest possible resolution in general.
 Thus the resolution equivalency I suggested in the above section may be misleading at this time.
 If comparing consumer EF lens on a full frame camera to consumer EF-S lens on an APS-C camera, there may be resolution equivalency.
 However, there are generally no EF-S comparisons to L-series EF lenses on full frame bodies.
 Of course this whole argument presupposes that L lenses are optically superior to non-L lenses, which is another whole area of debate.
 I feel this is usually true, but many consumer lenses do deliver L-quality images, simply lacking other L-series attributes.
 Anyway, if L lenses are as special to you as they are to me, just know that they are not optimized for APS-C bodies and may therefore be at a slight disadvantage on that format.